transloadit/uppy/website/src/docs/uppy.md

 ### `uppy.setState(patch)`

 Update Uppy's internal state.
-Usually this method is called internally, but in some cases it might be useful to alter something directly, especially when implementing your own plugins.
+Usually, this method is called internally, but in some cases it might be useful to alter something directly, especially when implementing your own plugins.

 Uppy’s default state on initialization: